What is the NIHR Academy Mentoring Programme?

 Who can join the programme?

 We want the programme to be as inclusive as possible and encourage applications from mentors and mentees from across the full range of NIHR-associated specialities, disciplines, professional backgrounds and organisations.

 The programme is currently open to:

-- Mentees: NIHR Academy Members who hold an NIHR postdoctoral award and/or hold a postdoctoral position and are based in NIHR Infrastructure (e.g. BRC) or in an NIHR School.
+- Mentees: NIHR Academy Members, at least two years, who hold an NIHR postdoctoral award and/or hold a postdoctoral position and are based in NIHR Infrastructure (e.g. BRC) or in an NIHR School.
 You will need to have a minimum of six months remaining on your postdoctoral funding or NIHR personal award from the close of applications of the mentoring programme.

 - Doctoral and postdoctoral award holders on the HEE/NIHR ICA Programme can access funded career mentorship through the ICA Programme’s bespoke Mentorship Scheme.
 See our ICA Programme page for further information.

 - Mentors: NIHR Academy Members or Associate Members who are NIHR research leaders.
 You may be an NIHR research professor or senior investigator, or an NIHR-based postdoctoral researcher with significant postdoctoral experience (typically, at least 5 years).
 Alternatively, you may be an NIHR Academy Member or Associate Member, contributing to NIHR's work at a senior leadership level, for example, an awarding panel member, or a senior leader in NIHR including its Centres, Infrastructure and Schools.

 This mentoring programme is not currently available for Global Health Research Training Programme members.
 We are actively considering how to support the mentoring needs of our global health community and will update this FAQ in due course.
 If you have any queries about this please contact ICBS@nihr.ac.uk

 I am not eligible to join the programme as a mentee.
 Can you advise on alternative schemes?